 Germany dallies on formal support for joint EU energy fund

-Germany has no plans to back a joint European Union loan mechanism, a government source told EUobserver on Monday (10 October), disavowing a media report claiming chancellor Olaf Scholtz would support such a scheme, long opposed by the government in Berlin.
+Germany has no plans to back a joint European Union loan mechanism, a government source told EUobserver on Monday (10 October), disavowing a media report claiming chancellor Olaf Scholz would support such a scheme, long opposed by the government in Berlin.

 "I learned about it from the article, but there is no formal position from the German government about this," the official said.